-- (29) Disputes regarding assistance animals may arise for a range of reasons, including but not limited to: - a. psychological distress caused by the presence of the animal (for example, a phobia regarding dogs); - b. cultural issues around animals, such as beliefs around cleanliness or attitudes towards animals; - c. allergies or other medical issues with animals; - d. allegations that the animal is not behaving or properly trained for the work or study environment; and - e. allegations that staff or students are interacting improperly with the animal, such as repeatedly attempting to pat or play with the animal without the express permission of the owner.

-- (30) If a dispute regarding an assistance animal arises between the owner and another student or staff member, they must first attempt to resolve the matter in a respectful and mutually beneficial way in consultation with their Faculty Pro Vice-Chancellor or line manager, as applicable. - (31) If the matter cannot be resolved between the parties at the local level, HSE will negotiate with and determine a reasonable accommodation for the parties, such as: - a. ensuring that the animal is kept distant from the affected person at all times; - b. ensuring that the owner of the animal and the other party are not assigned to the same work or study teams; - c. providing separate and appropriate workspaces for the parties; - d. disability awareness training regarding assistance animals; or - e. any other accommodation or action that HSE determines is reasonable and appropriate. - (32) As far as reasonable, HSE will seek to ensure that these accommodations are mutually beneficial for all parties. - (33) Refusal by either party to cooperate with these accommodations or negotiations regarding the accommodations may lead to disciplinary action under the Code of Conduct Employees or the Code of Conduct Students as applicable.
+- (32) Disputes regarding assistance animals may arise for a range of reasons, including but not limited to: - a. psychological distress caused by the presence of the animal (for example, a phobia regarding dogs); - b. cultural issues around animals, such as beliefs around cleanliness or attitudes towards animals; - c. allergies or other medical issues with animals; - d. allegations that the animal is not behaving or properly trained for the work or study environment; and - e. allegations that employees or students are interacting improperly with the animal, such as repeatedly attempting to pat or play with the animal without the express permission of the owner. - (33) If a dispute regarding an assistance animal arises between the owner and another student or employee, they must first attempt to resolve the matter in a respectful and mutually beneficial way in consultation with their Faculty Pro Vice-Chancellor or line manager, as applicable. - (34) If the matter cannot be resolved between the parties at the local level, Work Health and Safety can assist to negotiate with and determine a reasonable accommodation for the parties, such as: - a. ensuring that the animal is kept distant from the affected person at all times; - b. ensuring that the owner of the animal and the other party are not assigned to the same work or study teams; - c. providing separate and appropriate workspaces for the parties; - d. disability awareness training regarding assistance animals; or - e. any other accommodation or action that Work Health and Safety determines is reasonable and appropriate. - (35) As far as reasonable, the University will seek to ensure that these accommodations are mutually beneficial for all parties.